doguilmak/Shopping-with-Association-Rules-Analysis/README.md

 ## Problem Statement

-The dataset was created by myself.
 Some inferences were obtained from the people who shopped among 9 different products representing the shopping cart of different people.
 The aim is to obtain and interpret the links between people's preferred products.
 Association rule extraction, which can provide a very efficient effect for markets, is built step by step in the **poc.py** file.

 ## Dataset